TurakhiaLab/ROADIES/README.md

 A. Gupta, S. Mirarab, & Y. Turakhia, Accurate, scalable, and fully automated inference of species trees from raw genome assemblies using ROADIES, Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 122 (19) e2500553122, [https://doi.org/10.1073/pnas.2500553122](https://doi.org/10.1073/pnas.2500553122) (2025).

-A manuscript describing ROADIES_XP (placement mode and GPU acceleration) is in preparation as a separate publication.
+A manuscript describing ROADIES_XP (placement mode with GPU acceleration) is in preparation as a separate publication.
 Citation details will be added here once available.

 ### Accessing ROADIES output files